Dordogne – 6 nights

 Getting to the start of the walk

-The first hotel is in Beaulieu, and the last in Rocamadour, or Meyronne for shorter versions.
-Transfer times and methods are suggested for the three nearest airports below.
-For train arrival transfers see below.
+The first hotel is in Beaulieu, and the last in Belcastel, or Rocamadour or Meyronne for shorter versions.
+Transfer times and methods are suggested train arrivals and for the three nearest airports below.

 Needs taxi all the way in both directions.